andrei-g99/fortress-cli/README.md

 # FortressCLI
-Open source file encryption linux command-line tool using AES-256 with CBC according to NIST Special Publication 800-38A on "Recommendation for Block Cipher Modes of Operation".
+Fortress is an open source file encryption linux command-line tool based on the AES-256 encryption standard.

+It implements the Cipher Block Chaining Mode as described in the [NIST Special Publication 800-38A](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf) Section 6.2.

 ```
 FORTRESSNNNdddxXMKdddddOWMNkddddxXW0ddddd0WMMMMMMM